 The Presaddfed tomb was erected during the Neolithic period, around 4000-2000 BC.
 It served as a collective burial place of the early-agricultural community.
 The gradual transition from gathering and hunting to more settled agricultural life probably influenced the development of a sense of territoriality and rights to inheritance, and thus the desire to pay tribute to ancestors.
 A visible manifestation of this aspiration may have been monumental tombs, also used to carry out religious ceremonies in their vicinity.
 In the 18th century, when this place was first recorded, the burial chambers were already in ruins.

 The tomb consisted of two chambers slightly more than two meters apart, originally covered with a mound of earth or stones (cairn).
-It is not certain whether the chambers, a few meters apart, were part of the same structure.
+It is uncertain whether the chambers were part of the same design.
 Descriptions from the mid-nineteenth century, however, state that at that time they were surrounded by a large number of small stones, which may indicate that both were once covered with one cairn.